My mom called me last week. Frustrated. Nearly crying.

 Filling Forms

-Checkout time: 30 seconds instead of 5 minutes.
+- Checkout time: 30 seconds as opposed to five minutes.

 Sending Links

-I find a helpful article.
-Want to share with 5 friends.
+I come across a useful article.
+I'd like to share with five friends.

 Copy link once → Paste into 5 different WhatsApp chats